 You’ll monitor your dog’s symptoms as you go.
 When the symptoms go away after removing a certain food, you’ll have a better idea of the allergen.

-ElleVet’s CBD + CBDA products for dogs can also help provide support by helping to provide temporary relief for itching and helping to modulate the inflammatory response.
-Consult with your vet about incorporating CBD + CBDA soft gels, oil or chews into your pup’s routine for extra support during allergy season or even all year round.
+ElleVet’s CBD + CBDA chews for dogs can also help provide support by helping to provide temporary relief for skin irritation and helping to modulate the inflammatory response.
+Consult with your vet about incorporating CBD + CBDA soft gels, oil, or chews into your pup’s routine for extra support all year round.

 Getting Too Hot